pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

       height: 110
 ---

-<mark>Do you have a vision for doing bigger things, but it's competing with all those other things you care about?</mark><br>Or how about this: are you making promises with yourself that you can't seem to keep?
+<mark>Do you have a vision for doing bigger things, but it's competing with all those small details you care about?</mark><br>Or how about this: are you making promises with yourself that you can't seem to keep?
 If that's your situation, here's something that could help:
 {: .switch-away-from }

 # The Objectives Course
 {: #course-title }

 <div class="intro" markdown="1">
-**A 10-week course on writing _have-done_ lists: a clever way to write objectives to get on top of all the little things you care about _while_ helping you advance on that bigger vision**
+**A 10-week course on writing _have-done lists_, a clever way to write objectives which lets you care for those small details, and that bigger vision too.**

-A first group started on Feb.
-26 (sign-ups are closed for that one), and if all goes well, other groups will be available in the coming months.
+Join the group that starts on April 3.
+The deadline to signup is March 26.

-[Sign up to be notified of future launches](#get-started) or check below for more details...
+[Sign up now](#get-started) or check below for more details...
 </div>

 <div class="img-responsive-wrapper">